 Todd Weaver, a summa cum laude graduate of the College with a major in Government, was ROTC Cadet Commander at William & Mary and a member of Phi Beta Kappa.
 In seeking to honor his memory, his family and friends undertook a fund-raising campaign to create an endowed scholarship.
 The campaign, with an original goal of $50,000 was met and exceeded in less than a year, due to the support of student organizations (especially SAAC), alumni and friends of the Weavers and the College, as well as others inspired by Todd’s service and sacrifice.
 Much of this money was raised through the sale of paintings by Jeanne Weaver, Todd’s mother.
 A collection of her paintings are currently on display in the Sadler Center.

-The College created the endowment fund, and the recipients of the scholarship have been David Newbrander (2011), Dylan Kolhoff (2012), and Brigid Skorup (2013).
+The College created the endowment fund, and the recipients of the scholarship have been David Newbrander (2011), Dylan Kolhoff (2012), Brigid Skorup (2013), and Logan Ferrell (2014).
 In order to award the scholarship a year earlier, the Weavers raised an additional sum of money, which was awarded to David Newbrander at Homecoming 2011.
 Much of the money to fund the endowment was raised through the sale of paintings by Jeanne Weaver, Todd’s mother.

 For more information on Todd Weaver, please see this 2010 news story.